Why “So Beautiful Dress” Is Wrong — And How TOEIC Tries to Trick You With These 4 Words

 They bought so expensive shoes.

-📌 TOEIC Trap: Add a noun after so and it's wrong.
+📌 TOEIC Trap: Add a noun right after so and it’s wrong — unless you rewrite it so the noun is gone.

-Use such when there's a noun involved — especially when you're talking about what kind of thing**.
+Use such when you’re talking about what kind of thing and a noun follows.

 ✅ Correct: